dennisschoepf/freed/README.md

 # freed

-A unique feed aggregator and bookmarking service that tries to free you from too much content.
-Currently only a CLI program, but I plan to add a web server and frontend in the future.
-In active development.
+A unique feed aggregator that tries to free you from consuming too much content.

 ## Installation